alangegit/ui-engineer-visma/README.md

 ## The Result

 After spending ~3-4 hours focussed dev/design time on the task, I've created a handful of reusable components with very simple properties.
-These are found in the components folder and there's view in the views folder `Submission.tsx` that consumes all of them and is in turn consumed in `App.tsx`.
+These are found in the components folder and there's a view in the views folder `Submission.tsx` that consumes all of them and is in turn consumed in `App.tsx`.

-With the main points described in the original README.md, I decided to focus on the components, structure, ui, etc. which means that the form is visible and clickable, but does not validate, nor send any data.
+With the main points described in the original README.md, my time was spent on components, structure, ui, etc. which means that the form is visible and clickable, but does not validate, nor send any data.

 ## Future Considerations

 If I had more time to finish the task I would:

-- Improve input components with additional features such as autocomplete, validation messages and error handling
+- Improve input components with autocomplete, validation messages and error handling
-- Add functionality so that tapping the submit button actually sends the data input in the form
-- Spend more time tweaking the design and to aid the user (loading component, better focus/interaction states, etc.)
+- Spend more time tweaking the UI to provide better feedback to the user
-- Develop robust layout components with spacing patterns (grid gap controlled)
+- Develop robust layout components with spacing patterns
-- Split components into more meaningful folder structures (depending on responsibility)
+- Split components into more meaningful folder structures depending on responsibility
-- Use semantic tokens (e.g., text-foreground, bg-surface, spacing-lg, etc.) to ensure consistent theming
+- Use semantic tokens (text-foreground, bg-surface, spacing-lg, etc.) for theming
+- Add functionality so that tapping the submit button actually sends the data
+- Evaluate and tweak any redundant functional code so that it is more readable
-- Write more focussed, descriptive commit messages to make the Git history more readable
+- Write more focussed, descriptive commit messages for a better git history